oneconcern/datamon/docs/proposals/diamond-design.md

 > (example: network outage).
 > _Uncontrolled_ failures are sudden interruptions: pod crash, program panic, ...
 >
-> Establishing a distinction between an explictly failed status and some other kind of failures helps to report about
+> Establishing a distinction between an explicitly failed status and some other kind of failures helps to report about
 > the status of ongoing splits.
 It also helps to clean metadata.